 Defining key mediators and pathways in the biology of women's cancers

-- Demonstrated that ERβ is expressed in about 30 percent of patients with triple-negative breast cancer, and that ligand-mediated activation of ERβ in triple-negative breast cancer elicits potent anti-cancer effects.
+- Demonstrated that ERβ is expressed in about 30% of patients with triple-negative breast cancer, and that ligand-mediated activation of ERβ in triple-negative breast cancer elicits potent anti-cancer effects

-- Mapped the gynecologic tract microbiome in the setting of endometrial hyperplasia and endometrial cancer, and identified Atopobium vaginae and a previously uncultured representative of Porphyromonas species, especially in the setting of a high pH, as being associated with endometrial hyperplasia and endometrial cancer.
-Read more about vaginal microbes and endometrial cancer.
+- Mapped the gynecologic tract microbiome in the setting of endometrial hyperplasia and endometrial cancer, and identified Atopobium vaginae and a previously uncultured representative of porphyromonas species, especially in the setting of a high pH, as being associated with endometrial hyperplasia and endometrial cancer

-- Demonstrated that the breast tissue microbiota of women with invasive breast cancer had increased abundance of Fusobacterium, Atopobium, Hydrogenophaga, Gluconacetobacter and Lactobacillus relative to the microbiota of women with benign disease.
-Read more about the breast microbiome.
+- Demonstrated that the breast tissue microbiota of women with invasive breast cancer had increased abundance of fusobacterium, atopobium, hydrogenophaga, gluconacetobacter and lactobacillus relative to the microbiota of women with benign disease

-- Identified that the drug 5-aza-2'-deoxycytidine (decitabine), which is FDA approved for the treatment of certain hematological cancers, could significantly inhibit the growth of triple negative breast cancers.
-This effect was also seen in tumors resistant to chemotherapy.
-This response was dependent on the presence of certain critical proteins called DNA methyl transferase proteins that are present in only a subset of triple negative breast cancers, providing a way to identify which patients could benefit from this therapy.
-Read more about a potential treatment option for triple negative breast cancer.
+- Identified that the drug 5-aza-2'-deoxycytidine (decitabine), which is FDA approved for the treatment of certain hematological cancers, could significantly inhibit the growth of triple-negative breast cancer, an effect also seen in tumors resistant to chemotherapy (a response dependent on the presence of certain critical proteins called DNA methyltransferase proteins that are present in only a subset of triple-negative breast cancers, providing a way to identify which patients could benefit from this therapy)

 Improving identification of women at increased risk

-Program researchers developed a new breast cancer risk prediction model that more accurately classifies breast cancer risk than does the previous screening standard.
-Read more about the breast cancer risk prediction model and a breast cancer risk model using a polygenic risk score.
+- Developed a new breast cancer risk prediction model that more accurately classifies breast cancer risk than does the previous screening standard

-- Demonstrated that molecular breast imaging is a valuable supplemental screening study in women with dense breasts, increasing detection of cancers three-fold and improving sensitivity and specificity.
-Read more about molecular breast imaging.
+- Demonstrated that molecular breast imaging is a valuable supplemental screening study in women with dense breasts, increasing detection of cancers threefold and improving sensitivity and specificity

-- Demonstrating that tampons can be used to detect endometrial cancer by collecting vaginal secretions that can then be examined for the presence of methylation.
-Read more about detecting endometrial cancer using tampons.
+- Showed that tampons can be used to detect endometrial cancer by collecting vaginal secretions that can then be examined for the presence of methylation

 Developing and testing innovative treatment strategies for women's cancers

-Researchers in the Women's Cancer Program have made a number of advances in this area, including:
+Our investigators have made a number of key advances in this research area, including:

-- Studying the pharmacogenetics of tamoxifen in secondary analyses of prospective trials and leading the Clinical Pharmacogenetics Implementation Consortium (CPIC) practice guidelines regarding the use of CYP2D6 genotype to guide tamoxifen treatment.
-Read more about the international practice guidelines for tamoxifen treatment.
+- Studying the pharmacogenetics of tamoxifen in secondary analyses of prospective trials and leading the Clinical Pharmacogenetics Implementation Consortium (CPIC) practice guidelines about the use of CYP2D6 genotype to guide tamoxifen treatment

-- In collaboration with the National Cancer Institute, developing and completing a phase I study of Z-endoxifen, the active metabolite of tamoxifen.
-Read more about Z-endoxifen as a potential breast cancer treatment.
+- In collaboration with the National Cancer Institute, developing and completing a phase I study of Z-endoxifen, the active metabolite of tamoxifen